karuvally/karuvally.github.io/_posts/2018-09-18-setting-up-cv-python3.md

 Now we can proceed to install VirtualEnv.

 # Setting up Virtualenv
 Virtualenv is a container inside which you can set a Python environment complete with libraries which is independent from the rest of the system.
-Setting up Virtualenv is worth it, as it won't interfere with the rest of your system and will continue to work after a distro hop.
-Now that we have pip on our system, installating Virtualenv is as easy.
+Setting up Virtualenv is worth it, as it allows us to maintain multiple versions of libraries parallely without conflicts.

 On fedora, do

-    $ sudo dnf install python2-virtualenv
+    $ sudo dnf install python3-virtualenv

 If you are on Debian, do
-    $ sudo apt-get install python-virtualenv
+    $ sudo apt-get install python3-venv

 Once installed, go to someplace where you want to keep the files for your project.
 Create a directory for the same and initialize a virtualenv inside the directory.
 It is done as follows.